 This suggests that the virus is transmitted via shared food bowls.

 Truth : There is no evidence that FIV is transmitted via shared food bowls, this is a confusion often made with FeLV (Leukaemia Virus)

 Although the virus is present in the saliva, it does not survive out of the body, so the chances of live virus being licked from a food bowl by another cat is almost non-existent, and even if it is, virus entering the mouth has to cross the mucous membrane, which is a very effective barrier to the virus, so any virus would travel to the stomach where the stomach acids will kill it.

 Although this sounds as if it is a risk, it really isn't.
-There was a scientific study which showed, with experimentally artificially infected cats, that it required 10,000 times more virus to achieve infection by mouth than via direct contact with the blood stream - which effectively means it is not possible in normal circumstances like with shared food bowls.
+There was a scientific study which showed, with experimentally artificially infected cats, that it required 10,000 times more virus to achieve infection across the mucous membrane than via direct contact with the blood stream - which effectively means it is not possible in normal circumstances like with shared food bowls.
 It is one of those, 'theoretically just about possible', but in reality, does not happen.

 Conclusion: It is a shame that this section on FIV was included in the article as it was inaccurate and misleading in several ways.
 The general impression given is that FIV is a far more damaging and more easily transmitted virus than is actually the case - this just adds to the unjustified fear and mistrust of FIV+ cats in general, and is therefore irresponsible in view of the difficulty already existing for finding good information about FIV.